omega-gg/vox/doc/about.md

 # Welcome to vox

-Your web browser probably packs a decent video player, however the [vox](https://vox.omega.gg/about/instance) patform has the following requirements:
+Your web browser packs a decent video player, however the [vox](https://vox.omega.gg/about/instance) patform has the following requirements:
 - Support for a dedicated language called [VBML](https://omega.gg/VBML)
 - Extensive codecs support